 Figure 1: The arrow button on SmartArt graphic

-This will make the Text Pane visible on the left side of the SmartArt graphic, as shown in Figure 2
+Doing so makes the Text Pane visible on the left side of the SmartArt graphic, as shown in Figure 2, below.

 Figure 2: The SmartArt graphic's Text Pane